 The concept of liquid biopsy has generated much scientific and commercial enthusiasm as it starts with a very accessible sample type - a body fluid, typically blood, rather than a surgically extracted tissue.
 Once available, a liquid biopsy can then be analyzed in a variety of ways to provide for example, a landscape of cancer-associated DNA mutations.
 Yet, most current liquid biopsy efforts focus on genomic data which relies on a largely reductionist view that tumors form and progress only through the collection of its immortalized cells.
-These contributions notwithstanding, it is now overwhelmingly apparent that throughout cancer progression, there are necessary adaptive microenvironments to support metastatic disease.
+While genomic instability is considered an enabling hallmark of cancer, it is now overwhelmingly apparent that throughout cancer progression, the second enabling hallmark - tumor promoting inflammation, is necessary to support metastatic disease.